mi-kas/kover-report/README.md

 <br>
 <img src="/screenshot.png" alt="output screenshot" title="output screenshot" width="500" />

+## Limitations

+GitHub restricts the maximum permissions to read-only for personal access tokens for pull requests originating from a public forked repository (read more [here](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token)).
+This prevents the default configuration of this action from successfully posting the report as a PR comment when using it on public repositories with limited permissions for users to create branches and therefore requiring them to create pull requests from forks.

 ## Code of Conduct

 Please read the [full Code of Conduct](CODE_OF_CONDUCT.md) so that you can understand what we expect project participants to adhere to and what actions will and will not be tolerated.